sitandr/typst-examples-book/src/basics/tutorial/basic_styling.md

 === Now third
 == And second again
 = Now returning to first
-= These are actual romanian numerals
+= These are actual roman numerals
 ```

 Of course, there are lots of other cool properties